FederatedAI/FATE-Community/proposal/PROPOSAL_HARDWARE_ACC.md

 10. RSA Unblind.

 Although preserving data privacy, these cryptographic operations also cause a dramatic performance penalty.
-In our experiment, These cryptographic operations cause >~80% total time when executing an end-to-end application.
+In our experiment, these cryptographic operations cause >~80% total time when executing an end-to-end application.
 Thus, if we can efficiently accelerate these cryptographic operations, the end-to-end performance of FATE could be significantly improved.

 # Proposal #
 [A precise statement of the proposed change.]